robpitcher/radapp/README.md

 6. Review the environment variables in `.github\workflows\bicep-deploy.yml` (lines 13-17) and adjust as desired.

 ### Kubernetes (AKS) Deployment
-7. Run the **Azure Bicep Deployment** workflow in Github Actions and verify it creates the resource group and AKS cluster as expected.
+7. Run the **Azure Bicep Deployment** workflow in Github Actions using branch `main` and verify it creates the resource group and AKS cluster as expected.
 8. Launch Powershell and run `Install-AzAksKubectl`.
 This will install the `kubectl` command for Kubernetes management.
 9. Login to Azure with `Connect-AzAccount` in Powershell.
 10. Run `Import-AzAksCredential` to easily configure `kubectl` for you and get you connected to your AKS cluster